120th Fighter Squadron: Tactical Air Command/Vietnam War

 The 140th was transferred back to Tactical Air Command in January 1961, the squadron being re-designated as the 120th Tactical Fighter Squadron.
-In 1968, While flying the F-100C Super Sabre in Vietnam, the unit became the first guard unit activated and deployed for one year to southeast Asia.
-As part of the 35th Tactical Fighter Wing, Phan Rang AB, the squadron flew primarily ground support missions, and beat back many enemy attacks on American and South Vietnamese ground units.
+In 1968, While flying the F-100C Super Sabre in South Vietnam, the unit became the first guard unit activated and deployed for one year to southeast Asia.
+As part of the 35th Tactical Fighter Wing, Phan Rang Air Base, the squadron flew primarily ground support missions, and beat back many enemy attacks on American and South Vietnamese ground units.
 The 140th also performed interdiction, visual and armed reconnaissance, strike assessment photography, escort, close and direct air support, and rapid reaction alert.

 The 120th earned the United States Air Force Outstanding Unit Award with the "V" device for valor during the conflict by flying over 6,000 combat missions.
 After returning from Vietnam, the Guard was upgraded with the D-model of the F-100 Super Sabre.

 The LTV A-7D Corsair II replaced the F-100 in April 1974 and the aircraft was flown to victory as the "World Champions" in the inaugural "Gunsmoke" competition held at Nellis Air Force Base in 1981.

 The 120th converted to the Lockheed-Martin F-16C Falcon in 1992 and won the Air Force Association award for the Outstanding Air National Guard Unit in 2001.